 Among all two dozen people, there was nary a single mushroom that any of us could take home to eat.
-This is in sharp contrast to our previous forage along the much wetter, more humid Sonoma Coast, where Joyce and I went home with enough Golden Chanterelles for two delicious meals.
+This is in sharp contrast to our previous forage along the much wetter, more humid Sonoma Coast, where we went home with enough Golden Chanterelles for two delicious meals.

 But, while our quest for edible mushrooms was generally a bust, we did learn a lot about mushrooms and foraging techniques.
 While our mushroom baskets may have left the event empty, this was not the case for our stomachs.
 After our bout with Mother Nature, we retreated to the culinary school where mimosas and a five-dish mushroom brunch awaited.
 The brunch, which began with candy cup mushroom scones with orange-honey marmalade (the latter of which was made by our multi-talented mushroom foraging guide).
 Then came a green salad with radicchio and roasted hedgehog mushrooms, a porcinio mushroom and sun-dried tomato frittata, roasted fingerling potatoes with pioppini mushrooms and the highlight of the meal—Candy cap bacon which took on the deep maple aroma and taste of the delicious mushroom.